nixonholley/cardify_flutter/README.md

 # cardify_flutter

 ## Cardify
-- A app meant to scan and value different trading cards
+- An app meant to scan and value different trading cards

 ### Project Setup
 - Frontend is found in this repo